ahmadassaf/code-notes/README.md

 notes -g .gitignore -h true
 # Exclude any file under the src directory and node_modules and any file with .md extension
 notes -x src/ -x -x node_modules/ -x *.md
+# Only scan .md files
+notes -i "*.md"
 ```

+> **Important**: For some reason that i still cant figure out, some extensions like `.md` `.html` have to be wrapped with `"`.
+So if your pattern does not seem to work at first, try to wrap it with quotes

 ### Extending code-notes